genesiscommunitysuccess/docs/docs/05_reference/02_glossary.md

 Maven provides  default behavior for projects.
 When a Maven project is created, Maven creates a default project structure.
 As a developer, all you have to do is put the files in the right places.
 There is no need to define any configuration in pom.xml.

-Maven pPlugins are generally used to:
+Maven plugins are generally used to:

 * create jar and war files
 * compile code files